luisatomo/PHPSymfonyTest/README.md

 **1.2 _ClientUsers entity_**
 <br>You need to create this relational entity from scratch.
-This will relate clients with users.
+This will relate client with users and contains more properties.
 - client
 - users
+- createdAt
+- updatedAt
+- deletedAt
+- active

 **1.3 _Company entity_**
 <br>You need to add this fields to the actual entity